 Aid and Attendance can help pay for care in the home, nursing home or assisted living facility.
 For 2012, a married Veteran is eligible for up to $2,019 per month, a single Veteran is eligible for a maximum of $1,703 per month, and a surviving spouse is eligible for up to $1,094 per month.
 There are increases each year in the cost of living.

 Qualifications are generally as follows:

-(a) Veterans must have served 1 day during an active war, had no less then a 90 day service, and received an honorable discharge (or, more specifically, something other than a “dishonorable” discharge).
+- Veterans must have served 1 day during an active war, had no less than a 90-day service, and received an honorable discharge (or, more specifically, something other than a “dishonorable” discharge).

-(c) A doctors order insisting that the veteran (or surviving spouse) needs the aid and attendance of another person every day.
+- A doctor’s order insists that the veteran (or surviving spouse) needs the aid and attendance of another person every day.

 - For other than a service-connected disability, the veteran must have less than $80K in assets.
 However, the VA can set the amount wherever the claims officer determines is appropriate.